CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * frequent requests for specific domain names,
 * frequent requests for domain names that do not exist,
 * frequent unauthorized recursive requests.
-Irregularities do not necessarily mean that the server is compromised.
+Irregularities do not necessarily indicate that the server is compromised.
 Often they also occur due to incorrect settings.

 #### APP.3.6.M16 Integration of a DNS server into a "P-A-P" structure